mauroreisvieira/redom-tailwindcss/docs/v3/guide/introduction.md

 ```

-The [Installation](/#installation) page provides more options of installing Vue.
-Note: We do not recommend that beginners start with vue-cli, especially if you are not yet familiar with Node.js-based build tools.
+The [Installation](/#installation) page provides more options of installing RE:DOM.

+**Note:** We do not recommend that beginners start with redom-cli, especially if you are not yet familiar with Node.js-based build tools.

 ### UMD

 RE:DOM supports [UMD](https://github.com/umdjs/umd):